Flagsmith/flagsmith-docs/docs/clients/ios.md

-The iOS client is in development and will be released soon.
+This library can be used with iOS and Mac applications.
+The source code for the client is available on [Github](https://github.com/SolidStateGroup/bullet-train-ios-client).